crushedmonster/Detection_of_Bus_Number_in_Bus_Panel/README.md

 ## Conclusion
-With a goal in mind of designing a POC to detect and recognize bus information at a bus stop, this project proved that it is indeed possible to make use of computer vision to achieve this.
+With the problem statement in mind to help people with visual impairment to determine if it’s the right bus they need through Optical Character Recognition (OCR) for the text on the bus, we have sucessfully created a POC for deployment and tested that it is indeed tangible to make use of computer vision to solve our problem.

 ### Limitations